scrapy/scrapy/docs/topics/email.rst

     :param smtpssl: enforce using a secure SSL connection
     :type smtpssl: boolean

+    .. classmethod:: from_crawler(cls, crawler)

+        If present, this classmethod is called to create a mail sender instance from a :class:`scrapy.crawler.Crawler`.

+        :param crawler: crawler that uses this class
+        :type crawler: :class:`scrapy.crawler.Crawler` object

     .. classmethod:: from_settings(settings)

         Instantiate using a Scrapy settings object, which will respect